Red Robin sued for sexual harassment, retaliation at Everett location

-Fast-food chain Red Robin is being sued for sexual harassment, retaliation and constructive discharge by the U.S. Equal Employment Opportunity Commission on Wednesday.
+Fast-food chain Red Robin is being sued for sexual harassment, retaliation and constructive discharge by the U.S. Equal Employment Opportunity Commission.

 Federal civil rights investigations claim violations happened at a 15-worker restaurant in Everett starting in 2020.
-A line cook allegedly subjected female employees to “unwelcome verbal and physical sexual conduct,” according to the lawsuit filed in the U.S. Western District Court.
+A line cook allegedly subjected female employees to “unwelcome verbal and physical sexual conduct,” according to the lawsuit filed in the U.S. Western District Court on Wednesday.
 The EEOC is the federal body that investigates and enforces civil rights laws against workplace discrimination.

 Red Robin opened its first restaurant in Seattle in 1969.
 In a statement, Red Robin spokesperson Joanna Kaufman said the company is “an equal opportunity employer.”